Insular aristocrats who value honour and tradition

 Playing a Soratami

 Even more than their eladrin cousins, soratami are aloof and insular.
-Although the people of Sorairo are not openly hostile toward the mainland, they avoid other races, and take advantage of their isolation to keep them away.
-Appearance and conduct are paramount in their society; they strive to contain their emotions and present a dignified front at all times.
+Although the people of Sorairo are not openly hostile toward the mainland, they avoid other peoples, and take advantage of their isolation to keep them away.
+Appearance and conduct are paramount in Sorana society, where one strives to contain their emotions and present a dignified front at all times.

-Even adventurer soratami still share most of these values; they are regal, stern and regimented folk who place a high value on honour.
-Even those who mingle with the surface races tend toward a certain blithe arrogance; rather than scorning other races, they often observe them with patient curiosity, as if studying a strange animal.
+Even adventurer soratami are typically stern, regimented folk who place a high value on honour (even as they determine what honour means).
+Those who mingle with other peoples tend toward a certain blithe arrogance, observing those around them as if studying a strange animal.

-Most soratami adventurers are outcasts: individuals forced to leave Sorairo for reasons of social or political origin, rebels who spurn the traditional ways of their people, or the rare soratami born on the mainland.
-These rare few may gain a true appreciation of other races and their ways, which often makes them more mature than their isolated counterparts.
+Most soratami adventurers are outcasts: individuals forced to leave their homes for social or political reasons, rebels who spurn the traditional ways of their people, or those born of outcast parents.
+These individuals are more likely to gain a true appreciation of other cultures, making them much more approachable than their aloof kindred.

 Soratami are perceived as… Aloof, aesthetic, perfectionist, insular, erudite, honourable, structured, strict, patient, dignified.